South Coast

 Expanding opportunities to access the coast and beaches, restoring coastal marshes, and providing parks and trails along rivers that connect to the coast are the key priorities for the South Coast Program.
 With the exception of Ventura County, the coastal areas LA, Orange and San Diego are extensively urban, so providing areas of respite for people and wildlife is critically important.

-• Climate Change Resilience — Many communities in the South Coast Region are vulnerable to flooding caused by sea level rise, and the Conservancy has been working to develop tools for local government to use to identify areas likely to be affected the most.
-The Coastal Storm Modeling System (CoSMoS) will be complete in the summer of 2016 and will model the areas throughout the region likely to be inundated during extreme events.
-We have also been working to implement “living shoreline” projects such as creating oyster beds in San Diego and Upper Newport bays, and restore sand dunes in Carlsbad.
-In addition to tidal wetlands, beaches, sand dunes and oyster reefs also offer protection from storm surge and reduce shoreline erosion.
+- Climate Change Resilience — Many communities in the South Coast Region are vulnerable to flooding caused by sea level rise and extreme weather events.
+The Conservancy supports nature-based climate resilience projects including tidal wetlands, beaches, sand dunes and oyster reefs that offer protection from storm surge and reduce shoreline erosion.
 Other projects we have undertaken to help address climate change impacts include developing parks in heavily urbanized areas.
-These parks offer multiple benefits as they provide respite from higher temperatures, capture and infiltrate storm water, and provide wildlife habitat.
+Parks offer multiple benefits as they provide respite from higher temperatures, capture and infiltrate storm water, and provide wildlife habitat.

 South Coast Projects